prantlf/nettime/README.md

 The input object can contain:

 * `url`: string with a URL to make the request with.
+* `credentials`: object with `username` and `password` string properties to be used for formatting of the Basic Authentication HTTP header.
 * `headers`: object with header names as string keys and header values as string values.
 * `rejectUnauthorized`: boolean to refuse finishing the HTTPS request, is set to `true` (the default), if validation of the web site certificate fails; setting it to `false` makes the request ignore certificate errors.